Julie Donaldson

-Julie Anne Donaldson (born February 10, 1978) is an American sportscaster and media producer for the Washington Commanders of the National Football League (NFL).
-Prior to that, she served as an anchor, host, and reporter for several television networks, and also won the 2001 Miss Florida USA beauty pageant.
-Donaldson became the first full-time on-air female member of an NFL broadcasting team upon her hiring by Washington in 2020.
+Julie Anne Donaldson (born February 10, 1978) is an American sportscaster and former beauty pageant participant.
+She won the 2001 Miss Florida USA pageant before becoming an anchor and reporter for several television networks.
+Donaldson was the also first female broadcast member of an NFL team, working for the Washington Commanders from 2020 to 2022.

 Career

-Donaldson was born in Jacksonville, Florida on February 10, 1978.
+Donaldson was born on February 10, 1978, in Jacksonville, Florida.
 She won the Miss Florida USA title at the state pageant held in Orlando, Florida in July 2000.
 She had previously placed first runner-up to Kristin Ludecke in the previous year's pageant.
-Donaldson competed in the Miss USA 2001 pageant won by Kandace Krueger of Texas, but did not place.
-In July 2001, she passed on her title to Shannon Ford.
+Donaldson competed in the Miss USA 2001 pageant but did not place.

 In 2006, Donaldson joined SportsNet New York at the network's inception.
 She made numerous reports from various sporting events covered by SNY and hosted Mets Weekly, a weekly program recapping New York Mets games, trades, injuries, and other features.
 She spent two years working for the network from 2006-2007.
 Donaldson worked as a TV host for Miami Heat's Heat TV.
 Prior to that, Donaldson co-hosted Sports Rap on Fox Sports Net Florida.
 Donaldson also co-hosted Softball 360 and the PBS series Healthy Body Healthy Mind.

 In February 2008, Donaldson was hired to cover Boston-based sports for NBC affiliate WHDH-TV.
 She left the job in December 2008, seeking a start in a new market.
 In June 2010, Donaldson was employed as a freelance reporter for Comcast SportsNet's mid-atlantic network, covering sports stories in the Washington, D.C. area.
 Donaldson was promoted to anchor in September 2010.
 During her decade-long tenure as a reporter, anchor, and host for NBC Sports Washington, Donaldson covered nearly every team, athlete and major sports story in the region, as well as across national and international sporting events.
-Donaldson also served as host of several NFL shows and contributed regularly to their other football programs and coverage.
-In addition to her work with NBC Sports, Donaldson also frequently held on-air roles for NBC Olympic broadcasts.
+She also served as host of several NFL shows and contributed regularly to their other football programs and coverage.
+In addition to her work with NBC Sports, Donaldson also held on-air roles for NBC Olympic broadcasts.
 She held four Olympic assignments as a news host during the Olympic Games in the 2010s.

-In July 2020, Donaldson joined the Washington Commanders to be their senior vice president of media and as one of its gameday radio broadcasters, working alongside play by play announcer Bram Weinstein and analyst DeAngelo Hall.
-She was the first hired female on-air member of an NFL broadcast team and was named as one of the most powerful and influential women in sports by Sports Illustrated in late 2020.
+In July 2020, Donaldson was hired as the Washington Commanders' senior vice president of media and content, which included working as a host for the radio broadcast crew alongside play by play announcer Bram Weinstein and analyst London Fletcher.
+She was the first full-time female member of an NFL broadcast team and was named as one of the most influential women in sports by Sports Illustrated later that year.
+Donaldson's contract was not renewed in 2023, with her joining WTTG (Fox 5) in Washington D.C. later that year.